mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

     The Mesos Principal to register as.
 Default is `<name>-principal`.

-  * `api-port`

-    The port at which the scheduler should serve its API endpoints.
-Defaults to a random port value provided to the scheduler by Marathon.

   * `zookeeper`

     Custom zookeeper URL for storing scheduler state.
 Defaults to `master.mesos:2181`.